kserve/website/docs/get_started/first_isvc.md

 ## Run your first InferenceService

 In this tutorial, you will deploy an InferenceService with a predictor that will load a scikit-learn model trained with the [iris](https://archive.ics.uci.edu/ml/datasets/iris) dataset.
-This dataset has three output class: Iris Setosa, Iris Versicolour, and Iris Virginica.
+This dataset has three output classes: Iris Setosa, Iris Versicolour, and Iris Virginica.

 You will then send an inference request to your deployed model in order to get a prediction for the class of iris plant your request corresponds to.